pointybeard-archives/pagesfield/README.txt

 [CHANGE LOG]

+1.4 - Added ability to set field to required/not required.

+1.3 - Added page type filter option.

 1.2 - Publish select box will use page ID's instead of handles.
 This solves
 	  problem where 2 pages share the same handle, but only one shows up due